 This can lead to reduced costs, improved customer satisfaction and overall optimization of business operations.

-Additionally, a crucial functionality offered by dedicated Supply Chain solutions is the facilitation of sales forecasting.
+Additionally, a crucial functionality offered by dedicated Supply Chain solutions is the facilitation of sales forecasts.

 The advanced demand planning (APS) tools built into these solutions help analyze historical sales trends, market data, and other relevant variables to generate accurate forecasts of future demand.